-We’re not going to get a week away at a fancy spa (which is probably what we all really need!), but regularly scheduled stolen moments (doing things that fill your soul) can make a world of difference.
+We’re not going to get a week away at a fancy spa (which is probably what we all really need), but regularly scheduled stolen moments (doing things that fill your soul) can make a world of difference.

-Alright, don’t throw tomatoes at me, but I need to state the obvious: we all probably spend too much time in front of a screen, and this alone hinders our ability to find authentic soul rest.
+Forgive me, but I need to state the obvious: we all probably spend too much time in front of a screen, and this alone hinders our ability to find authentic soul rest.